Classification: The Disciples

 The fan community, in its nascent days, often confused this rendition with the Kingsway Youth Opera Company and Alan Caddy recordings; while the rendition named for Caddy is one of the most mass-produced JCS “knock-off” albums, it is an entirely different entity from the Kingsway and Disciples recordings, which feature different tracks and orchestrations, though the Disciples recording has been duplicated similarly, albeit not quite so frequently as the Caddy rendition.
 It has since emerged that this was the result of confusion thanks to another “knock-off” release in the Nineties credited to the “Mayfair Ensemble,” which compiled tracks from several studio highlights recordings of JCS, with remastered sound, leading fans to erroneously believe that tracks on that album emanated from a single source rather than a single label licensing multiple tracks for its use.

 Further fandom tomfoolery arose when the version of “King Herod’s Song” from this recording (later copied onto the low-budget, sound-alike cover version compilation The Music of Andrew Lloyd Webber, which itself was probably a reissue of an older similar set) cropped up on P2P file-sharing software such as Napster, KaZaA, Shareaza, etc. credited to “Axl Rose & Meat Loaf,” “Guns n’ Roses feat.
-Meatloaf,” or whatever demented combination thereof.
+Meatloaf,” or other combinations thereof.
 Someone apparently thought that the guy singing “King Herod’s Song” sounded like either Axl or Meat, and presumably decided to split the difference by crediting it to both.